-- 2 (sensato, responsable) un empleado serio y trabajador a responsible o reliable, hardworking employee no es serio que nos digan una cosa y luego hagan otra it's no way to treat people ( o to conduct business etc) saying one thing and then doing another no confío en él, es muy poco serio I don't trust him, he is very unreliable son todos profesionales muy serios they are all dedicated professionals
+- 2 (sensato, responsable) un empleado serio y trabajador a responsible o/or reliable, hardworking employee no es serio que nos digan una cosa y luego hagan otra it's no way to treat people ( o/or to conduct business etc) saying one thing and then doing another no confío en él, es muy poco serio I don't trust him, he is very unreliable son todos profesionales muy serios they are all dedicated professionals

-- 3 3.1 (no frívolo, importante) serious ha hecho cine serio y también comedias tontas y frívolas he's made serious movies as well as silly, lighthearted comedies es un serio aspirante al título he's a serious contender for the title 3.2en serio [hablar] seriously, in earnest bueno, vamos a ponernos a trabajar en serio right (then), let's get down to some serious work ¿lo dices en serio? are you (being) serious? o seriously? o do you really mean it? se toma muy en serio su carrera she takes her career very seriously esto va en serio, está muriéndose this is serious, he's dying y esto va en serio and I really mean it o and I'm serious about this no se toma nada en serio he doesn't take anything seriously mira que te lo digo en serio I mean it, you know
+- 3 3.1 (no frívolo, importante) serious ha hecho cine serio y también comedias tontas y frívolas he's made serious movies as well as silly, lighthearted comedies es un serio aspirante al título he's a serious contender for the title 3.2en serio [hablar] seriously, in earnest bueno, vamos a ponernos a trabajar en serio right (then), let's get down to some serious work ¿lo dices en serio? are you (being) serious? o seriously? o do you really mean it? se toma muy en serio su carrera she takes her career very seriously esto va en serio, está muriéndose this is serious, he's dying y esto va en serio and I really mean it o/or and I'm serious about this no se toma nada en serio he doesn't take anything seriously mira que te lo digo en serio I mean it, you know

 Find out how to write letters in Spanish, including advice on greetings, layout, endings...